eoghankealy/excel-python-hotel-booking-analytics-ML-risk-tool/README.md

 **Solution:** I trained the model in Python, then deployed the resulting coefficients back into Excel for operational use.
 This hybrid approach maintains Excel's accessibility for hotel staff while leveraging Python's computational power for model training.

+As the project matured, the tool was fully operationalised through Python automation.
+Incoming booking files can now be batch-processed automatically, scored through the Excel risk model while the workbook is open or closed, and exported as timestamped outputs — transforming the model from an analytical prototype into a repeatable, production-style workflow.

 ## What's Included

 The project demonstrates the complete analytics lifecycle: exploratory analysis, dashboard design, feature engineering, predictive modelling, model validation, and the creation of operational business tools with quantified ROI.
+It also includes end-to-end automation, enabling non-technical users to run the scoring pipeline with minimal manual steps.

 **Core Components:**

 - Four interactive Excel dashboards analyzing €25.8M in combined hotel revenue, booking patterns, seasonal trends, and market segments
 - Production-ready cancellation risk tool powered by logistic regression (AUC 0.803) that classifies bookings into High/Medium/Low risk categories with recommended interventions
+- Automated batch scoring pipeline (Python + Excel)
+   - Processes incoming CSV booking files
+    - Writes bookings into Excel for scoring
+     - Reads calculated risk outputs
+     - Exports scored results to timestamped CSVs
+     - Archives processed files automatically
 - 12-month revenue forecasting tool with adjustable cancellation-rate parameters to simulate policy impacts
 - Historical "what-if" revenue analyzer quantifying past revenue loss from cancellations
 - Cost-benefit simulator estimating €57k–€523k in potential annual revenue recovery across realistic intervention scenarios

-The system provides weekly intervention workloads (100 bookings/week flagged) and clear, actionable frameworks for staff to reduce cancellations and preserve revenue.
+The system provides weekly intervention workloads (100 bookings/week flagged) and clear, actionable frameworks for staff to reduce cancellations and preserve revenue.The final risk calculation remains Excel-based, ensuring transparency and interpretability for non-technical users.